horizon-games/eth-state-channels-research/README.md

 ### Client

-1. cd client/
+1. `cd client/`
-2. yarn test
+2. `yarn test`
-3. yarn build
+3. `yarn build`

 ### Ethereum

-1. cd ethereum/
+1. `cd ethereum/`
-2. yarn testrpc -- run in a separate terminal and import one of the private keys other than the first one into MetaMask
+2. `yarn testrpc` -- run in a separate terminal and import one of the private keys other than the first one into MetaMask
-3. yarn migrate
+3. `yarn migrate`

 ### Server

-1. cd server/
+1. `cd server/`
-2. make run
+2. `make run`

 ### Running TTT example

-1. cd examples/ttt
+1. `cd examples/ttt/`
-2. yarn install -- this is required because `ttt` is configured outside of the arcadeum workspace
+2. `yarn install` -- this is required because `ttt` is configured outside of the arcadeum workspace
-3. yarn build -- this will compile the TTT.sol ethereum contract
+3. `yarn build` -- this will compile the TTT.sol ethereum contract
-4. yarn migrate -- migrate the contract to the ganache testrpc
+4. `yarn migrate` -- migrate the contract to the ganache testrpc
-5. yarn dev -- this will start the webapp on http://localhost:3000/
+5. `yarn dev` -- this will start the webapp on http://localhost:3000/

 # TODO, Build Optimizations